 The 3W version of the TX91501 transmitter draws about 1.5W of energy from a wall outlet, which is less energy than a typical night-light.
 It would take 40 transmitters to have the same total power as a single 60W light bulb.

 Yes.
 Powercast technology is covered by numerous patents.

 Powercast technology is approved for use in the United States and Canada.
-Our technology is based on radio waves that are also generated by many commonly used, devices, including mobile phones, cordless phones, wireless sensors, security systems, etc. RF energy declines as the inverse square of the distance from the transmitter, meaning it declines rapidly.
+Our technology is based on radio waves that are also generated by many commonly used devices, including mobile phones, cordless phones, wireless sensors, security system, etc. RF energy declines as the inverse square of the distance from the transmitter, meaning it declines rapidly.
 A typical mobile phone user will receive far more RF energy from their own mobile phone than they will from a properly installed Powercast transmitter.

 Yes.
 Radio waves pass through many types of materials, including walls.
 Walls and obstructions attenuate (absorb) radio waves, and this will slightly reduce the amount of energy available for reception.
 Radio waves reflect off of metal walls which greatly reduce or prohibit power transfer.

 Typical induction charging solutions like charging pads and electric toothbrushes require that the power source and receiving device be in very close proximity to one another to transfer power efficiently, usually within millimeters, which is essentially zero distance.
 These types of solutions typically require special alignment and charging pads or cradles.
 Powercast’s RF-based technology provides power-over distance to one or more devices for low-power applications and does not directly compete with induction-based charging technologies.